MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase4.md

 After decommissioning your AD RMS servers, you might want to take the opportunity to review your templates in the Azure classic portal and consolidate them so that users have fewer to choose between, or reconfigure them, or even add new templates.
 This would be also a good time to publish the default templates.
 For more information, see [Configuring custom templates for Azure Rights Management](../deploy-use/configure-custom-templates.md).

 ## Step 9.
 Re-key your Azure RMS tenant key
-This step is required when migration is complete if your AD RMS deployment was using RMS Cryptographic Mode 1, because re-keying creates a new tenant key that uses RMS Cryptographic Mode 2.
-Using Azure RMS with Cryptographic Mode 1 is supported only during the migration process.
+This step is applicable only if your chosen tenant key topology is Microsoft-managed rather than customer-managed (BYOK with Azure Key Vault).

-This step is optional but recommended when migration is complete even if you were running in RMS Cryptographic Mode 2, because it helps to secure your Azure RMS tenant key from potential security breaches to your AD RMS key.
+This step is optional but recommended when your Azure RMS tenant key is managed by Microsoft and has been migrated from AD RMS.
+Re-keying in this scenario helps to protect your Azure RMS tenant key from potential security breaches to your AD RMS key.

 When you re-key your Azure RMS tenant key (also known as “rolling your key”), a new key is created and the original key is archived.
-However, because moving from one key to another doesn’t happen immediately but over a few weeks, do not wait until you suspect a breach to your original key but re-key your RMS tenant key as soon as the migration is complete.
+However, because moving from one key to another doesn’t happen immediately but over a few weeks, do not wait until you suspect a breach to your original key but re-key your Azure RMS tenant key as soon as the migration is complete.

-To re-key your Azure RMS tenant key:

--   If your RMS tenant key is managed by Microsoft: Call Microsoft Customer Support Services (CSS) and prove that you are the RMS tenant administrator.

--   If your RMS tenant key is managed by you (BYOK): Repeat the BYOK procedure to generate and create a new key over the Internet or in person.
+To re-key your Azure RMS tenant key, contact Microsoft Support and open an **Azure Rights Management support case with a request to re-key your Azure RMS key after migration from AD RMS**.
+You must prove you are an administrator for your Azure RMS tenant, and understand that this process will take several days to confirm.
+Standard support charges apply; re-keying your tenant key is a not a free-of-charge support service.

+## Next steps

 For more information about managing your RMS tenant key, see [Operations for your Azure Rights Management tenant ky](../deploy-use/operations-tenant-key.md).

-## Next steps

 Now that you have completed the migration, review the [deployment roadmap](deployment-roadmap.md) to identify any other deployment tasks that you might need to do.